-- 32. Kroger is a publicly traded corporation, with its corporate headquarters located in Cincinnati, Ohio. - 33.
-Roundy's is a wholly owned subsidiary of Kroger and, upon information and belief, its operations are directed and controlled by individuals based out of Kroger's corporate headquarters. - 34.
-According to its 2019 annual report, Kroger is "one of the world's largest retailers, as measured by revenue, operating 2,757 supermarkets under a variety of local banner names in 35 states and the District of Columbia." - 35.
-According to the company's "2019 Fact Book," Kroger owns and operates over 100 Pick 'n Save stores across Wisconsin.2 - 36.
-As of February 1, 2020, Kroger "employed approximately 435,000 full- and part-time employees," of which several hundred are believed to be AMs who work, or worked, at Defendants' Pick 'n Save stores.3
+- 31. Kroger is a publicly traded corporation, with its corporate headquarters located in Cincinatti, Ohio. - 32.
+Smith's is a wholly owned subsidiary of Kroger and is based out of Kroger's corporate headquarters in Cincinnati, Ohio. - 33.
+According to its 2018 annual report, Kroger is "one of the largest retailers in the world based on annual sales" and "operates, either directly or through its subsidiaries, 2,764 supermarkets under a variety of local banners." - 34.
+According to the company's "2018 Fact Book," Kroger owns and operates over 120 Fry's Food and Drug stores across Arizona. - 35.
+As of February 2, 2019, Kroger "employed approximately 453,000 full- and part-time employees," of which several hundred are believed to be AMs who work, or worked, at Fry's Food and Drug stores. - 36.
+Defendants maintain strict control, oversight, and discretion over the operation of its stores, including its employment practices with respect to Plaintiff and the members of the putative collective. - 37.
+Plaintiff's and the members of the putative collective's work as AMs was performed in the normal course of Defendants' business and was integrated into it.